top of page

 Ratios will depend on a risk assessment taking into account:

-The age of children
+The age of tamariki

-The behaviour of children involved
+The behaviour of tamariki involved

 The route taken